codefresh-io/docs.codefresh.io/_docs/pipelines/steps/push.md

 {% endraw %}
 {% endhighlight %}

+### Push an image as the name of the branch in the external registry
 Push an image as the name of the branch in the external registry and also use a different image than the default.
 The same image will also by pushed as `latest` in the internal Codefresh registry (with the default name of `my-app-image`).

 `codefresh.yml`